jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (3) The person is denied a deduction for any amount incurred in the period on acquiring some or all of the interest, except to the extent to which the amount is taken into account under the relevant calculation method in calculating FIF income or loss for the period.
 Application of trading stock rules
 (4) The interest is not trading stock in the period and accordingly subpart EB (Valuation of trading stock (including dealer’s livestock)) does not apply.

+### EX 59B Ring-fencing RAM net losses
+When this section applies
+(1) This section applies when a person has an amount of RAM net loss for an income year under section DN 8B (Ring-fencing cap on deduction: revenue account method).
+Loss carried forward
+(2) The amount of RAM net loss is carried forward to the next tax year as the person’s RAM loss balance.
+Use of RAM loss balance
+(3) A person’s RAM loss balance for a tax year must— (a) first be subtracted from their FIF income under section EX 56B, to the extent of that FIF income, for the tax year; and (b) second, to the extent of a remaining RAM loss balance, be carried forward to the following tax year.

 ### EX 60 Top-up FIF income: deemed rate of return method
 When this section applies